Great American Smokeout: 2 Weeks of Plastic Toothpicks!

-I, along with several friends and some family - not to mention scores of others around the globe - participated in the 35th annual Great American Smokeout on November 18, 2010, with varied results.
-Some made it part of the day without smoking cigarettes.
-Some made it the entire day without smoking cigarettes.
-One thing that we all agree on - quitting smoking is an extremely tough and uncomfortable experience (and that is putting it very mildly).
+I, along with several friends and some family, participated in the 35th annual Great American Smokeout on November 18, 2010, with varied results.
+Some made it part of the day and some made it the entire day without smoking cigarettes.
+One thing that we all thought that day is that quitting smoking is an extremely uncomfortable experience (and that is putting it very mildly).

-If you or someone you know is quitting smoking, please be encouraged to know that there are many of us out here who are in the struggle to quit smoking right along with you or your loved one.
+If you or someone you know is quitting smoking, please be encouraged to know that there are many of us out here who are in the struggle to quit smoking right along with you.
 We CAN and we WILL quit smoking.
 We CAN take back control of our lives after giving that control over to smoking.

 Menthol Cough Drops - Because I smoked menthol cigarettes for so many years, I miss the taste of menthol as much as I miss the habit of smoking.
-The menthol cough drops have not only helped to relieve some sore throat pain and cough that I believe was caused by smoking cigarettes, but have helped relieve my cravings for menthol.
-I also find that hard peppermint and cinnamon candy takes the edge off when I feel myself having menthol cravings.
-I recommend using sugar-free candy; however, a special treat of sugar packed candy every once in awhile probably won't hurt much as long as healthy dental hygiene practices are followed.
+The menthol cough drops have not only helped to relieve some sore throat pain and cough that I believe was caused by smoking cigarettes but have helped relieve my cravings for menthol.

-Plastic Toothpicks - Plastic toothpicks don't splinter like wooden toothpicks and can be put away after use to be re-used at a later time.
+Plastic Toothpicks - Plastic toothpicks don't splinter like wooden toothpicks and can be re-used at a later time.
 Not only do I chew on these and/or pick my teeth with them, I find myself twirling them with my fingers or holding them like a cigarette.

 Exercise extreme caution if you use toothpicks as a smoking cessation aid.
 One day, something startled me, and the toothpick I was using was suddenly in my mouth instead of between my lips.
 I kinda giggled to myself as I imagined an epitaph that read "HERE LIES TIFFANY DELITE: SHE QUIT SMOKING AND CHOKED ON A TOOTHPICK" - now wouldn't that be something.